Lego Racers: Development

 The concept for Lego Racers was initially created by High Voltage Software founder Kerry J. Ganofsky, with the idea of players being able to build and race cars created with Lego bricks.
 After a year of development, Lego Media began production of the game, hiring Ganofsky's company to develop it.
 Lego Media and other facilities within The Lego Group collaborated with High Voltage Software during the production of the game.
+Lego Racers was revealed at the ECTS show in September 1998 along with early footage.

 A large number of character models, documents and pictures from different Lego System characters and models were sent to the developers, who eventually chose to use the Castle, Space, Adventurers and Pirates themes in the game.
 High Voltage Software chose the characters they liked best from these themes and created character studies for them to "capture the mood of each persona".
 Certain characters would assume the role of bosses, while others were featured as less skilled opponents.
 The developers also created two original characters, Rocket Racer and Veronica Voltage.

 High Voltage Software spent over a year creating Lego Racers car building mechanics.
 The game's lead programmer, Dwight Luetscher, created a formula that was used by the game's artists to create individual Lego elements in the game.
 The pieces available to the player were selected from hundreds of Lego elements by the developers, chosen first by aesthetics, and then analysed to see if they would fit into Luetscher's formula.
 The developers chose to affect the attributes of the player's car, such as handling, acceleration and top speed, through how many bricks are placed on the chassis, as this is simpler to understand for the game's main age demographic.

 Due to the high number of Lego sets and pieces in the game, a custom mesh code was created to "weld" the geometry in place and optimize the cars polygon count, creating one solid mesh for each car created by the player.
 Every element in the game, including bricks and character pieces, had different levels of detail created for use in menu screens and cut scenes, where the models had to be a higher quality due to the player seeing them up close.
-The developers planned a damage system where bricks would break apart from the car upon crashing, but this presented "too many problems to make it a real possibility".
+The developers planned a damage system where bricks would break apart from the car upon crashing, but this presented "too many problems to make it a real possibility" and such feature later ended up in the sequel.
 Lego Racers was available to play before release by journalists at E3 1999.